 Sunflower microgreens include up to 10 to 25% of the recommended daily allowance of vitamin A.

 Sunflower microgreens are a rich source of B vitamins, particularly folate.
 Sufficient folate levels are crucial for pregnant women since folate helps prevent severe congenital disabilities of the developing brain and spine (known as neural tube defects).

-B vitamins also assist a pregnant woman's blood circulation.
-Importantly, in addition to folate, sunflower microgreens also have high levels of additional nutrients that are crucial during pregnancy, including calcium, iron, and essential fats.
+B vitamins also assist a pregnant woman’s blood circulation.
+Importantly, in addition to folate, sunflower microgreens also have high levels of additional nutrients crucial during pregnancy, including calcium, iron, and essential fats.